Polynomial Freiman-Ruzsa, Reed-Muller codes and Shannon capacity: Coding problem

+To introduce the notion of codes achieving capacity, we have to define some key quantities in coding theory.
 Consider transmitting a message $u \in \mathbb{F}_2^k$ on a noisy channel.
-To protect the message from the noise, it is embedded in a larger dimension $u \to x \in \mathbb{F}_2^n$, with $R:=k/n$ defined as the code rate.
+To protect the message from the noise, it is embedded in a larger dimension.
+We define a linear embedding $x:\F_2^k\to\F_2^n$, mapping the message $u$ to the codeword $x=x(u) \in \F_2^n$.
+The image of $x$ is the linear code that we are going to study.
+The number $n$ is called the length (or blocklength) of the code, $k$ is the dimension of the code, and the ratio $R:=\frac{k}{n}$ is called the code rate.
 The channel model describes the distribution of $\Tilde{x}$ obtained from transmitting $x$.
 We focus on the central case of the binary symmetric channel (BSC), defined by the following transition probability: